Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 Tips for Making a Pemmican

-Making Pemmican is easy as one-two-three!
+Making Pemmican is as easy as one-two-three!
 But here are some tips, especially for first-timers, so that you can create the best Pemmican:

-- First, ensure that you get fat for your Pemmican outside the marrow or muscle of the meat.
+First, ensure that you get fat for your Pemmican outside the marrow or muscle of the meat.
 Ask your butcher for this.

-- Choose the leanest part of the muscle meat for your ingredient.
+Choose the leanest part of the muscle meat for your ingredient.

-- You can choose an alternative ingredient for fat.
+You can choose an alternative ingredient for fat.
 For example, you can replace peanut butter with rendered fat.
 In addition, a leather fruit or vegetable will be an excellent replacement for vegetarians, although this will give you less fat and calories than the meat-fat version.

 Storage